zhejianglab/PrestoZL/README.md

 ## Use Pre-built Docker Image

-We have prepared a pre-built Docker image: **`zjlabastro/prestozl:latest`**.
-You can skip the `Build From Docker Image` steps below and directly use:
+We have prepared a pre-built Docker image: **`zjlabastro/prestozl:latest`**，it is an environment-ready image to run PrestoZL.
+You can skip the `Build From Docker Image` steps below.
+Once you have Docker installed on your system, the image can be fetched as follow:

 ```bash
 docker pull zjlabastro/prestozl:latest